In this article, we look at ways to track bandwidth usage on a Mac and reduce the impact of anything taking up the network capacity you need.

 Go to Activity Monitor.
 It is built into macOS and will give you a rough overview of which apps are using your network connection, along with upload and download speeds.

-1. Go to Applications > Utilities (or type Activity Monitor into Spotlight Search, or ask Siri).
+- Go to Applications > Utilities and open Activity Monitor (alternatively, type Activity Monitor into Spotlight Search or ask Siri to open it).

-5. Click on Sent Bytes and rank from highest to lowest to see which apps are using more bandwidth than others.
+- Click Sent Bytes and rank from highest to lowest to see which apps are using more bandwidth than others.

 Now that you’ve got an idea of what is taking up network bandwidth, there are several ways to reduce bandwidth usage.

-1. Delete anything that is using too much internet
+1. Quit anything that is using too much internet

-If you want to delete them, removing them from Applications should delete most of the data connected with that app and any background processes.
+If you find out that unused apps run silently in the background and take up network bandwidth, consider deleting them.
+Removing them from Applications should delete most of the data connected with that app and any background processes.
 However, it may not remove everything, including cache files, that can still impact network bandwidth use, which we can help you solve later in this article.

-But in some cases, when an app keeps running in the background, and it’s not responding to Force Quit or even being deleted, this could indicate that your Mac has a malware infection.
+But in some cases, when an app keeps running in the background and is not responding to Force Quit or even being deleted, this could indicate that your Mac has a malware infection.
 Below is how to remove them.

 3. Find and delete hidden apps